Metal Injection Molding Solutions

 Learn about our solutions across multiple industries.

-MIM Materials
+MIM Materials and Alloys

 The MIM process uses a wide array of alloys and metals.
 From stainless steel to tungsten alloy to low alloy steel, and more, MPP provides expertise in working with any material used in the MIM process.
 MIM is an excellent alternative to other forming processes, including Inconel casting for aerospace manufacturing.